AhmedEssam78/PacMan_Game/README.md

-You should install QT framework so that you can deal with the game interface.
+You should install QT framework so that you can deal with the game's interface.